marvinlabs/customer-area/readme.txt

 from that version, you will need to create the pages that are necessary to display the private content types.
 Before upgrading the plugin, backup your files and database.
 It is advised that you attempt the upgrade on a development site first.

-= Upgrading from 2.x to 3.x =

-Because version 3 introduces a new layout for the customer area, template files for displaying files and pages have been renamed and reorganised.
-If you have customized them, be warned that you will need to change your customized files to reflect the changes!
-In that case, first do the upgrade on a development site, not on your live website.
-And as always:

-1. Backup your database
-2. /!\ IMPORTANT - Update all the Customer Area extensions FIRST
-3. Update the Customer Area plugin

-= Upgrading from 2.x to 2.3.0 =

-Make sure to backup your database.
-Some important changes have been made to the ownership system and even though we have tested our upgrade script as much as we could, you might find yourself with owners of posts reset to nobody.

-1. Backup your database
-2. /!\ IMPORTANT - Update all the Customer Area extensions FIRST
-3. Update the Customer Area plugin

-= Upgrading from 1.x to 2.x =

-You must also upgrade all the add-ons you are using.

 == Installation ==